Aymogul/Aymogul/README.md

 - 👋 Hi, I’m @Aymogul
-- 👀 I’m interested in front-end and back-end web development
+- 👀 Cloud and DevOps engineer with commitment to implementing and building scalable cloud infrastructure
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m proficient with several tools and technology used in development and operation
-- 💞️ I’m looking to collaborate on projects to advance my skills in web development
+- 💞️ I’m looking to collaborate on projects to advance my skills in DevOps
 - 📫 How to reach me at aymogul22@gmail.com

 <!---